Vetiveah Immanuel

 Advancing equitable food, farm, and land policies for food-insecure communities

-Hi, I’m Vetiveah
+Hi, I’m Vetiveah!

 I used to be a picky eater who loved McDonald’s, mostly because that’s what was around.
 Growing up in neighborhoods with limited food options, fast food was the easiest and sometimes the only choice.
 I’m from Louisiana, the mecca for flavor, culture, and community where food isn’t just sustenance, it’s storytelling.
 Yet somewhere along the way, I lost that connection.
 Meals became about convenience, not care.
 I didn’t realize it then, but my picky eating was a symptom of something deeper: being cut off from the foods and traditions that shaped my identity.